symfony/symfony-docs/introduction/from_flat_php_to_symfony.rst

     <?php include 'layout.php' ?>

 You now have a setup that will allow you to reuse the layout.
-Unfortunately, to accomplish this, you're forced to use a few ugly PHP functions (``ob_start()``, ``ob_get_clean()``) in the template.
+Unfortunately, to accomplish this, you are forced to use a few ugly PHP functions (``ob_start()``, ``ob_get_clean()``) in the template.
 Symfony solves this using a `Templating`_ component.
-You'll see it in action shortly.
+You will see it in action shortly.

 Adding a Blog "show" Page
 -------------------------